susi189/susi189/README.md

 I'm a self-taught web developer who loves to learn and build things from scratch.

-- 🔭 I’m currently working on... a portfolio website for a freelancer build with React.
+- 🔭 I’m currently working on... backend projects using Typescript, Node.js, Express, PostgreSQL and Jasmine for testing.
-- 🌱 I’m currently learning... all things front-end and API.
+- 🌱 I’m currently learning...
+Udacity Full-stack Nanodegree.
-- 👯 I’m looking to... collaborate on front-end projects.
+- 👯 I’m looking to... collaborate on full-stack projects.
 - 💬 Ask me about... how to mom and code.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/susannabrumm/)
 - 😄 Pronouns: she/her